 Section 112 of the Clean Air Act (CAA) requires the regulation of air toxics through implementation of the National Standards for Hazardous Air Pollutants (NESHAP) for industrial, commercial, and institutional boilers.
-The final regulations, known as Boiler MACT, are modeled in AEO2015.
+The final regulations, known as Boiler MACT, are modeled in AEO2017.
 Pollutants covered by Boiler MACT include the hazardous air pollutants (HAP), hydrogen chloride (HCI), mercury (HG), dioxin/furan, carbon monoxide (CO), and particulate matter (PM).
 Generally, industries comply with the Boiler MACT regulations by including regular maintenance and tune-ups for smaller facilities and emission limits and performance tests for larger facilities.
 Boiler MACT is modeled as an upgrade cost in the MAM.
-These upgrade costs are classified as "nonproductive costs" which are not associated with efficiency improvements.
+These upgrade costs are classified as nonproductive costs, which are not associated with efficiency improvements.
 The effect of these costs in the MAM is a reduction in shipments coming into the IDM.

-California Assembly Bill 32: Emissions cap-and-trade as part of the Global Warming Solutions Act of 2006 (AB32)
+California Assembly Bill 32: Emissions cap-and-trade as part of the Global Warming Solutions Act of 2006 (AB32) as amended by California Senate Bill 32, 2016 (SB32)

-AB32 established a comprehensive, multi-year program to reduce Greenhouse Gas (GHG) emissions in California, including a cap-and-trade program.
+AB32 established a comprehensive, multi-year program to reduce greenhouse gas (GHG) emissions in California, including a cap-and-trade program.
 In addition to the cap-and-trade program, AB32 also authorizes the low carbon fuel standard (LCFS); energy efficiency goals and programs in transportation, buildings; and industry; combined heat and power goals; and renewable portfolio standards.

-For AEO2015, the cap-and-trade provisions were modeled for industrial facilities, refineries, and fuel providers.
+For AEO2017, the cap-and-trade provisions were modeled for industrial facilities, refineries, and fuel providers.
 GHG emissions include both non-CO2 and specific non-CO2 GHG emissions.
 The allowance price, representing the incremental cost of complying with AB32 cap-and-trade, is modeled in the NEMS Electricity Market Module via a region-specific emissions constraint.
 This allowance price, when added to market fuel prices, results in higher effective fuel prices in the demand sectors.
 Limited banking and borrowing, as well as a price containment reserve and offsets, have been modeled in NEMS.
-AB32 is not modeled explicitly in the IDM, but enters the module implicitly through higher effective fuel prices and macroeconomic effects of higher prices, all of which affect energy demand and emissions.
-In June 2014, AB32 regulations were clarified and revised [39], but these revisions were not added to the IDM because they did not materially affect model calculation or results.
+AB32 is not modeled explicitly in the IDM, but enters the module implicitly through higher effective fuel prices and macroeconomic effects of higher prices, all of which affect energy demand and emissions primarily in the Pacific Census region.
+In June 2014, AB32 regulations were clarified and revised [6.14], but these revisions were not added to the IDM because they did not materially affect model calculation or results.